Tacrolimus

 If skin exposure occurs, be sure to wash the area with soap and water.
 This medication is recommended to be handled while wearing gloves.
 If applying a topical ointment or cream, ensure your pet does not wipe the treated area on furniture or clothing.
 Children and pregnant women should avoid direct skin contact.

-Topical applications of tacrolimus are not known to have drug interactions.
+Topical applications of this medication are not known to have drug interactions.
 If you are applying multiple topical medications or your pet has an unrelated skin condition, consult with your veterinarian or pharmacist before starting this medication.

 Proper Storage and Disposal of Tacrolimus